XenitAB/xenitab.github.io/docs/services/xks/azure-devops-agents.md

 - In Governance add hub & azpagent
 - Configure & run packer, which generates a vm image
 - hub with the correct packer file defined
-- core with "peering_config" defined
+- core & hub with "peering_config" defined

 ## Governance